 - Hidden fields

-Fields marked as Hidden can be labelled but they are held out when data is exported, so the model cannot be trained on them.
-This is handy when labeling a field is a work in progress, when it is too rare, or when it is low priority.
+- Fields marked as Hidden can be labeled but they are held out when data is exported, so the model will not be trained on them.
+This is handy when labeling a field is work in progress, when it is too rare, or when it is low priority.

-This is relevant only for Evaluation pipelines, and it affects how the accuracy score is calculated.
-A field that uses Levenshtein scoring is more permissive: if a single character out of 10 is wrong, the score is 0.9.
-However, if scoring is Exact Match it is more strict: a single wrong character leads to a score of zero.
+- This is relevant only for Evaluation pipelines, and it affects how the accuracy score is calculated.
+A field that uses Levenshtein scoring is more permissive: if a single character out of 10 is wrong, the score will be 0.9.
+However, if scoring is Exact Match it is more strict: a single character wrong will lead to a score of zero.
 All fields are by default Exact Match.
 Only String type fields have the option to select Levenshtein scoring.

-Each field represents a different concept, and they need to be defined as cleanly and crisply as possible, so there is no confusion.
-If a human confuses it, the ML model also does that.
+Each field represents a different concept, and they need to be defined as cleanly and crisply as possible so there is no confusion.
+If a human might confuse it, the ML model will also.

 Moreover, the current bill amount can sometimes be composed of a few different amounts, fees, and taxes and may not appear individualized anywhere on the bill.
 A possible solution to this is to create two fields: a previous-charges field and a total field.
 These two always appear as distinct explicit values on the utility bill.
 Then the current bill amount can be obtained as the difference between the two.
 You might even want to include all 3 fields (previous-charges, total, and current-charges) in order to be able to do some consistency checks in cases where the current bill amount appears explicitly on the document.
 So you could go from one to three fields in some cases.